49 Ways to Take Care of Your Skin

 The wider the brim, the better, but we understand that whilst they may be practical, you’re probably not going to pull off a parasol hat in public.

+#42.
+According to Medical News Today, smoking can have detrimental effects on your skin health.
 There’s not much we can suggest except for you to stop smoking.
 It’ll provide a myriad of benefits to your whole body, and even your mind.
 You may need a more motivational reason to hang up smoking than saving your skin, but thankfully there are tens of negative effects to smoking for you and others.
+Smoking also reduces oxygen to the skin, which means your skin loses elasticity.
+And a lack of elasticity means more wrinkles and sagging skin.

-It should be acknowledged that for many, smoking cigarettes becomes a stress relief ritual, a coping mechanism that those addicted to nicotine get relief from.
+#43.
+It should be acknowledged that for many, smoking cigarettes becomes a stress relief ritual, a coping mechanism that those addicted to nicotine to get relief.

 Smoking is what we’d call an unhealthy means of coping with stress, and if you think this is the case with your cigarette addiction we recommend you read numbers 26 and 27 to see your options for reducing stress, which will make kicking that habit easier to do.